Sr1515/Sr1515/README.md

 ### My name is João Victor 👋

 🌱 About me:
-- Técnico em informática formado no IFPB (2021)
+- Computer technician graduated from IFPB (2021)
-- Cursando 4° período de Análise e Desenvolvimento de Sistemas - IFPB
+- Studying 4th period of Systems Analysis and Development - IFPB

 <div>
 <a href="https://github.com/Sr1515">